priyanshut98283/cryptoTask/README.md

 # HODLINFO-QuadBTech

-The site is a cryptocurrency trading platform comparison tool that provides key information for different platforms, helping users make informed decisions.
+The site is a cryptocurrency trading platform .

-This project is a Node.js application that fetches data from an API, stores it in a database, and displays the processed data in a tabular view.
-It includes features like data retrieval, database storage, data processing, and frontend rendering using EJS templates.

 ## Installation

 - Clone the repository
 - Install dependencies using npm
-- Configure the database connection
+- Configure the database connection using mongodb atlas connection string.
 - Start the server

 ## Usage